CraftsMan3D: High-fidelity Mesh Generation with 3D Native Generation and Interactive Geometry Refiner: Experiments

-\textit{Regularizations During Mesh Optimization.} Our proposed relative Laplacian constraint the vertices towards the proximity of the coarse mesh, avoiding the mesh collapse introduced by the self-consistent local smoothness, thereby enabling a robust optimization process.
+\textit{Regularizations During Mesh Optimization.} Our proposed regularization terms eliminate the global distortions introduced in the detail enhancement process by normal stable diffusion, constraint the vertices towards the proximity of the coarse mesh, avoiding the mesh shrink introduced by the shape independent local smoothness thereby enabling a robust optimization process.
+As shown in Figure~\ref{fig:ablation}, directly refining the mesh without Poisson Fusion (PF) and Relative Laplace regularization (R-Laplace) results in an oddly sharp head due to global bias from normal stable diffusion.
+Although Poisson Fusion corrects this bias, the shape still shrinks.
+Replacing Original Laplace regularization with R-Laplace leading to a more reasonable shape.